Equitability and explosive synchronisation in multiplex and higher-order networks: Results

-Let us illustrate this simultaneous structural equitability condition with the two multilayer networks shown in Fig.~\ref{fig:multilayer-condition-fulfilled-and-not-graphs}.
+Let us illustrate the simultaneous external equitability condition with the two multilayer networks shown in Fig.~\ref{fig:multilayer-condition-fulfilled-and-not-graphs}.
 These are biplex networks, that is, multiplex networks (same nodes on all layers) with two layers.
-The first biplex network $G_A=(G_A^{(1)}, G_A^{(2)})$ has a partition which is structurally (or externally) equitable in both layers simultaneously: the one with nodes $C=\{7, 8, 9, 10\}$ as one cluster and all other nodes as singletons.
+The first biplex network $G_A=(G_A^{(1)}, G_A^{(2)})$ has a partition which is externally equitable in both layers simultaneously: the one with nodes $C=\{7, 8, 9, 10\}$ as one cluster and all other nodes as singletons.
 Later, we show that cluster synchronisation does occur on $C$, on a numerical example (Fig. \ref{fig:multilayer-condition-fulfilled-and-not}).
-On the other hand, the second biplex network $G_B=(G_B^{(1)}, G_B^{(2)})$ violates the simultaneous equitable condition: even though there are almost identical external equitable partitions for every layer individually, $\{6, 7, 8, 9, 10, 11\}$ on layer 1 and $\{7, 8, 9, 10, 11\}$ on layer 2, there are no partitions in which they are equitable for both layers (node 6 is essential to achieve equitability on layer 1, but prevents equitability on layer 2).
-Again, we show later on a numerical example (Fig.\ref{fig:multilayer-condition-fulfilled-and-not}) that only explosive synchronisation is observed in this case.
-This example illustrates how much harder it is to achieve equitability (and thus cluster synchronisation) in the multilayer setting.
+On the other hand, the second biplex network $G_B=(G_B^{(1)}, G_B^{(2)})$ violates the simultaneous equitable condition: even though there are almost identical external equitable partitions for every layer individually, $\{6, 7, 8, 9, 10, 11\}$ on layer 1 and $\{7, 8, 9, 10, 11\}$ on layer 2, there are no partitions which are equitable on both layers simultaneously (node 6 is essential to achieve equitability on layer 1, but prevents equitability on layer 2).
+Again, we show later on a numerical example (Fig.~\ref{fig:multilayer-condition-fulfilled-and-not}) that only explosive synchronisation is observed in this case.

 Altogether, we have shown that cluster synchronisation can only occur in one of these cases: